Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: System Design and Methodology

 \textbf{Reference Signal Received Power (RSRP):} is obtained from the cellular modem via AT commands at a sampling period of 1 s.
 It quantifies the average power of the LTE / 5G NSA reference signals and is a standard indicator of the large-scale radio-channel quality.
 For teleoperation, RSRP is a key explanatory variable because deep fades and coverage holes lead to reduced link margin and more aggressive link adaptation.

-\textbf{Uplink Transmission Power (UL Tx Pwr):} gives the information of the maximum transmission power used over the last second (1~Hz) \cite{quectel2020rg50xq}.
+\textbf{Uplink Transmission Power (UL Tx Pwr):} reports the maximum UE transmit power observed over the previous 1~s interval (1~Hz) \cite{quectel2020rg50xq}.
 The power reported by the modem reflects how aggressively the UE needs to transmit in order to satisfy the gNB’s Power-Control (PC) target on the Physical UL Shared Channel (PUSCH).
 In 4G/5G systems, UL PC combines an open-loop component with an optional closed-loop correction \cite{3gpp_ts_38_213}.
 In simplified form, the UE transmit power per PUSCH transmission can be expressed as

 where $P_{\max,UE}$ [dBm] is the maximum transmit power given by the UE (typically 23 dBm), $P_0$ [dBm] is the target power spectral density configured by the network, $\alpha$ is the path-loss compensation factor, $PL$ [dB] is the estimated path loss, $\Delta_{UE}$ [dB] accounts for Modulation and Coding Scheme (MCS) and throughput-dependent offsets, Transmit Power Control (TPC) [dB] is a closed-loop power-control correction term, and $\mu$ is the SCS configuration and $M$ is the bandwidth of the PUSCH expressed in number of physical resource blocks (PRBs).